hae-sung-oh/MOF_regressor/README.md

 ## Dataset
-The datasets are in the `/data/` folder.
-They are in the form of `csv` file.
+The datasets are in the `/data/` folder with form of `csv` file.
 The figure below is an example of one MOF data.

 <br/>